 The authors thank Dr. Victoria Johnson and Carolyn Keating for their technical assistance and guidance.
-This work was made possible through financial support provided by the Department of Veterans Affairs (RR&D Merit Review #B1097-I and RR&D Career Development Award #IK2-RX001479), the National Institutes of Health (NINDS T32-NS043126; NICHD U54-HD086984), and Penn's University Research Foundation (#02202014).
+This work was made possible through financial support provided by the Department of Veterans Affairs (RR&D Merit Review #B1097-I), the National Institutes of Health (NINDS T32-NS043126; NICHD U54-HD086984), and Penn's University Research Foundation.
 K.L.
 Wofford was supported by a fellowship from the National Science Foundation STEM GK-12 program "Catalyzing STEM Education via the NAE Engineering Grand Challenges", grant #DGE-0947936 through Drexel University.
 None of the funding sources aided in the collection, analysis, and interpretation of data, in the writing of the report, or in the decision to submit the paper for publication.
-The authors have no conflicts of interest related to this work to disclose.